derek-zhou/liv/README.md

 ## Disclaimer

-LIV is alpha quality software, the implementation is incomplete and may never be.
+LIV is beta quality software, the implementation is incomplete and may never be.
 I use it everyday though.
 If you don't see a point of running your email server you do not need LIV.
 If you run your own email server and want to add webmail functionality to it, you are welcome to try it and give me feedback.